This project visualizes all trips in your city's Nextbike network. Each trip is inferred from bike availability data collected every minute.

 The project uses open data from Nextbike and OpenStreetMap, making it easy to expand to new locations.

-Nextbikes publicly available data endpoint.
+Nextbike's publicly available data endpoint.

-The endpoint for the data for the city of Gießen.
+The endpoint for the city of

 Sure.
 It's public for a reason.
-Either link to this page.
-Or for people with technical knowledge to the Nextbike City Analysis Project.
+Either link to this page, or for people with technical knowledge, to the Nextbike City Analysis Project.

-| Bike Number | Start Time | End Time | Distance (m) | Duration (Minutes) |
+| Bike Number | Start Time | End Time | Distance (m) | Duration (min) |

 |---|